 Treatment Options

 Treatments for kidney cancer are dependent upon the stage of the disease but surgery is the fallback treatment.
 Chemotherapy and radiotherapy are not usually used as kidney cancers do not often respond to such treatment.
-However, new blog6radiation therapy treatments, such as the CyberKnife System, are showing effectiveness in treating kidney cancer with precise delivery of high-dose radiation.
+However, new radiation therapy treatments, such as the CyberKnife System, are showing effectiveness in treating kidney cancer with precise delivery of high-dose radiation.

 Sometimes in surgery the entire kidney is removed but most tumors are amenable to a partial removal, or removal of only the infected area.
 However, surgery isn’t always possible as the tumor may have spread or there may be preexisting conditions that prevent this.
 Kidney cancer sufferers should talk to their doctors about viable alternatives to surgery.